Actively Recruiting

 - History and physical prior to registration

-- Planned to receive either proton or IMRT radiation treatment, with use of rectal balloon, at any Mayo Clinic site
+- Planned to receive either proton or IMRT radiation treatment with use of rectal balloon at any Mayo Clinic site

-- If received high-dose chemotherapy prior to registration, last dose must have been given \>= 21 days prior to start of RT
+- If received high-dose chemotherapy prior to registration, last dose must have been given 21 or more days before start of radiation therapy

 - Eastern Cooperative Oncology Group (ECOG) performance score 0-2